Benefits of using flower waters on your skin

 Flower waters such as Bulgarian rose and green apple waters stimulate blood circulation in your skin and enhance your natural skin tone.

 Juicy Chemistry flower waters are 100% natural and cosmos certified organic.
-They are prepared by single steam distillation method, without posing any risk to marine life, and without polluting any waterways.
+They are prepared by a single steam distillation method, without posing any risk to marine life, and without polluting any waterways.
 They are packed in sustainable and recyclable packaging.
 And they are dermatologically tested for skin safety and irritation.

 Bulgarian Rose Water